 Installation Guide

 Whether you are a user or developer we recommend installing dataretrieval in a virtual environment.
 This can be done using something like virtualenv or conda.
-Package dependencies are listed in the requirements.txt file, a full list of dependencies necessary for development are listed in the requirements-dev.txt file.
+Package dependencies are declared in pyproject.toml: the core runtime dependencies under [project.dependencies], and optional extras (test, doc, nldi) under [project.optional-dependencies].

 User Installation